vidtsin/babycare-odoo/bbc_sale/README.rst

 * Rename product description to Long description and sale description to short description.
 * Supplier invoices cannot be confirmed without a supplier invoice number filled in.
 * Move fiscal position and payment term around on the supplier invoice form to make the latter more prominent
+* Show a box button on the product form that opens the BOMS in which the product is a component